Whether you’re installing a new air conditioner or wanting to maximize your current one, getting it level is important.

 - Eventually wear out your air conditioner much sooner.

-Leveling an air conditioner pad takes experience.
+Leveling an air conditioner pad requires experience.
 It’s usually not a job you’ll want to try by yourself, since your air conditioner may need to be temporarily disconnected.
-This requires the assistance of a certified HVAC tech.
+This requires the assistance of a certified HVAC technician.

 If you’re worried your air conditioner is sinking and causing problems, give Freed Heating & Air Conditioning a call at 309-323-9584.
 We’ll inspect your air conditioner for any damage and then determine the best way to level it.